eroche/eroche.github.io/index.md

 * What is syntax?
 Does it exist?
 Can it be described formally and operationally?
 How much of it can be done mechanically?
 I look at these questions through my work on parsing/finite-state processing mostly?
 * Can we separate what LLMs know about language from what they know about the world?
 * How much symbolicity, logic in Language vs how much of "soft" processing (a la Deep Learning)?
-* what type of logic permeates through language? (partial answer: many kinds of logic)
+* what type of logic permeates through language? (partial answer: many kinds of logic interacting together)
 * What's the limit in efficiency for Second Language Acquisition?
 What does it teach us about the nature of language?
-* The origin of languages (I am very much of Daniel Everett's school on that matter): can parsing and formal syntax analysis plot a plausible path of language evolution? (at the scale of human evolution; not at the century or millenia scale, which is a different kind of question)
+* The origin of languages (I am very much of the Daniel L. Everett school on that matter): can parsing and formal syntax analysis plot a plausible path of language evolution? (at the scale of human evolution; not at the century or millenia scale, which is a different kind of question)
 * More generally, what is the nature of language?

 # Recent Work (NLP)